adntgv/tg-tui/README.md

 ## Security Considerations

-⚠️ **IMPORTANT**: This bot provides full terminal access to your system!
+⚠️ **IMPORTANT**: This bot provides SSH access to remote servers!

 - **Always** restrict access using `AUTHORIZED_USER_IDS`
 - Never share your bot token publicly
-- Consider running in a container or restricted environment
-- Be cautious with commands that modify system files
+- Be cautious with SSH credentials
+- Use SSH keys when possible instead of passwords
 - Monitor bot usage through logs
+- Consider restricting SSH access to specific hosts

 ## Development